RepoDynamics/PyPackIT/docs/website/source/manual/control/options/project/index.md

 :::

-Core metadata are used to define and describe your project.
+The options available in the `project` subdirectory of your repository's control center are used to define and describe key aspects of your project.
-They are all stored in the `core` subdirectory of your repository's control center, and are divided into three main categories/files:
+They are categorized into three main groups, each stored in a separate file.

 ::::{grid} 1 1 3 3